christocracy/cordova-plugin-background-geolocation/README.md

 }
 ```

-NOTE: On some platforms is required to enable Cordova's GeoLocation in the foreground and have the user accept Location services by executing `watchPosition` or `getCurrentPosition`.
-Not needed on Android.

 ## Example Application

 This plugin hosts a SampleApp in [example/SampleApp](/example/SampleApp) folder.
 SampleApp can be also used to improve plugin in the future.
 Read instructions in [README.md](/example/SampleApp/README.md).

 ## Behaviour

 The plugin has features allowing you to control the behaviour of background-tracking, striking a balance between accuracy and battery-usage.
 In stationary-mode, the plugin attempts to decrease its power usage and accuracy by setting up a circular stationary-region of configurable `stationaryRadius`. iOS has a nice system [Significant Changes API](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges), which allows the os to suspend your app until a cell-tower change is detected (typically 2-3 city-block change) Android uses [LocationManager#addProximityAlert](http://developer.android.com/reference/android/location/LocationManager.html).
-Windows Phone does not have such a API.

 When the plugin detects your user has moved beyond his stationary-region, it engages the native platform's geolocation system for aggressive monitoring according to the configured `desiredAccuracy`, `distanceFilter` and `locationTimeout`.
 The plugin attempts to intelligently scale `distanceFilter` based upon the current reported speed.
 Each time `distanceFilter` is determined to have changed by 5m/s, it recalculates it by squaring the speed rounded-to-nearest-five and adding `distanceFilter` (I arbitrarily came up with that formula.
 Better ideas?).